ahives/HareDu3/docs/configuration.md

 **QueueLowFlowProbe**

-Defines the minimum acceptable number of messages that is published to a queue.
+Defines the minimum acceptable number of messages that can be published to a queue.
 If the number of published messages is less than or equal to this setting, then, a queue is considered unhealthy.
 Otherwise, the queue is considered healthy.

 *JSON*
 ```json